 The DRC's Validation against the Standard was scheduled to commence on 1 July 2018.
 Following the deadline extension request submitted to the EITI Board on 30 June 2018 by the EITI DRC multi-stakeholder group, the Board granted the extension of the Validation deadline.
 The DRC's Validation began on 1 October 2018.

-This EITI Report covers Democratic Republic of Congo's extractive sector in 2016.
+The EITI Reconciliation Report covers Democratic Republic of Congo's extractive sector in 2016.
 It was published in December 2018.

 The law replaces an earlier code from 2002.
 It raises royalties on minerals and removes a clause that protected miners from changes to the fiscal and customs regime for 10 years.